ucl-casa-ce/Open-Gauges/README.md

 # Augmented Reality / 3D Version

+Note this section is a work in progress, a Unity project file is incoming.

  ![Screen](https://github.com/ucl-casa-ce/WindSpeedGauge/blob/main/blenderstart.png)

 The Fusion 360 file can be exported into a variety of formats for import into systems such as Sketchfab, Blender and Unity - via the Unity engine it can be developed into an Augmented Reality version.